raisga/telegram-letta-n8n-guide/README.md

-# Interact with your Letta agent using n8n and Telegram
+# Interact with your Letta AI agent using Telegram text messages or audio recordings

 Chat with your stateful AI agent with long-term memory in your n8n workflows using a Telegram bot.
 This document covers installation, credentials, and workflow implementation.